 Theodore Von Laue Undergraduate Prize in International Development

 The Theodore Von Laue Undergraduate Prize in International Development was established by Mrs. Theodore (Angela) Von Laue.
-The award goes to a junior majoring in International Development, who has demonstrated accomplishment and commitment to the search for peace, equitable distribution of resources, human well-being, and environmental justice.
+The award goes to a junior majoring in international development and social change who has demonstrated accomplishment and commitment to the search for peace, equitable distribution of resources, human well-being, and environmental justice.

 Recipients: Mujidat Fashola | Halley Glier